 Like Mediavine, Monumetric is another prominent blogging advertising network founded by publishers.
 Here's how they describe the difference between them and other blog advertising networks in the industry:

-Founded in 2012, we set out to provide bloggers with an advertising solution that favors the website owner.
-We had been working with ad networks for years and were tired of the lack of reporting, performance, and response in general.
-So we launched The Blogger Network and quickly became the fastest growing ad network in the blogging space.
+Founded in 2012, we set out to provide bloggers with an advertising solution that puts website owners first.
+We had been working with ad networks for years and were fed up with the lack of reporting, performance, and overall responsiveness.
+So we launched The Blogger Network and quickly became the fastest-growing ad network in the blogging space.

-The network emphasizes transparency and provides its publishers with actionable insights that show exactly how their blog ads are performing, with an emphasis on providing actionable data.
+The network emphasizes transparency and provides its publishers with useful information that shows exactly how their blog ads are performing, with an emphasis on providing actionable data.

-How do I sign up for the Monumetric blog advertising network?
+How do I sign up for the Monumetric blog's advertising network?

 Monumetric's blog advertising network has four levels of programs based on your traffic volume:

-They ask for some basic information in order to apply and be considered to join their blog ad network.
+They require some basic information in order to apply and be considered to join their blog announcement network.

 Requirements to join Monumetric